Political positions of Nigel Farage: Electoral reform

 During the campaigning before the UK voting system referendum of May 2011, which offered the two options of a continuation of first-past-the-post voting or an alternative vote system, Farage declared himself in favour of the latter, saying that a continuation of first-past-the-post would be a "nightmare" for UKIP, although he also said that AV would make little difference to UKIP's fortunes.
 The party's stance was decided by its central policy-making committee, although Farage expressed a preference for the AV+ system as it "would retain the constituency link and then also the second ballot ensured there were no wasted votes".

 After the 2015 general election, in which UKIP took a much lower proportion of seats than votes, Farage called the first-past-the-post voting system (FPTP) "totally bankrupt".
 He had said in 2011: "I completely lost faith in [FPTP] in 2005 when Blair was returned with a 60 seat majority on 36 per cent of the vote, or 22 per cent if you factor in low turnout."
 In 2019, Farage was a signatory to a cross-party declaration alongside the Liberal Democrats, Green Party of England and Wales and the Scottish National Party which called for electoral reform.

 During a 2022 phone-in discussion on GB News, Farage said that he favoured abolishing the House of Lords stating "it's bloated, it's ludicrous, it's packed with hundreds and hundreds of David Cameron's mates and Blair's mates" and acknowledged that while the hereditary system had flaws, hereditary peers had represented geographical diversity across the United Kingdom while saying that the current appointed peers are "all living in the same postcodes in central London."
-Despite his calls to abolish the House of Lords, Farage wrote to Keir Starmer in August 2025 to request that Reform UK be allowed to nominate peers into the upper chamber, arguing this was needed to address the "the democratic disparity" in the Lords.
+Despite his calls to abolish the House of Lords, Farage wrote to Keir Starmer in August 2025 to request that Reform UK be allowed to nominate peers into the upper chamber, arguing this was needed to address "the democratic disparity" in the Lords.

 Farage opposed lowering the voting age to 16, arguing that the voting age should be kept at an age where people are allowed to run as political candidates.
 Despite this, some political analysts have argued that Reform UK could benefit from lowering the voting age.
 Farage has also called for the abolition of postal voting, often arguing that it has been a source of electoral fraud.
+Data from the 2024 UK general election showed no evidence of large-scale electoral fraud.
+Of the 445 allegations of electoral fraud in 2024, 94% "resulted in the police taking no further action or were locally resolved through words of advice to those involved" according to The Electoral Commission.
 In their 2024 manifesto, Reform UK pledged to hold a referendum on establishing proportional representation within the House of Commons.